 The Company has determined to conduct the proposed stock split at this time to cash out shareholders with less than 4,000,000 shares.
-The Company's management understands that this will ultimately result in the Company having fewer than 300 shareholders of record and allow it to become a private company, relieving the Company of its Exchange Act and Canada National Instrument 51-102 filing and compliance requirements.
-This will allow the Company to take advantage of cost and time resource savings which will help reduce costs and increase profitability.
+The Company's management understands that this will ultimately result in the Company having fewer than 15 shareholders of record and allow it, subject to the approval of the applicable authorities in the United States and Canada, to become a private company, relieving the Company of its filing and compliance requirements under the Exchange Act and applicable Canadian securities laws.
+This change will allow the Company to take advantage of cost and time resource savings which will help reduce costs and increase profitability.
 The monetary cost savings could be redirected to improve operations through capital investments such as new equipment or business lines, greater cash flow to further take advantage of prompt payment discounts on its trade payables, improved information systems to get information to management in a timelier manner and streamline business activity, and/or to improve wages and benefits packages to attract and retain quality personnel.
 In addition, the Company's management can reallocate the time savings to strategic matters and business initiatives such as the Company's sales structure, information systems, workflow processes, and current and future business lines.

 The Company and its Management began exploration of a potential transaction in 2024 and engaged legal counsel to assist with that process.
 The Board also appointed a special Independent Committee of independent directors on January 22, 2025, to explore whether the Company should pursue a potential transaction, and, if so, to make recommendations as to the details.
-The Independent Committee adopted a charter and retained its own legal counsel to advise it regarding its deliberations on and considerations of the best course of action for the Company.
+The Independent Committee adopted a charter and retained its own legal counsel to advise it regarding its deliberations on, and considerations of, the best course of action for the Company.